Genmab: An European R&D Behemoth With Long-Term Potential (NASDAQ:GMAB)

 Genmab began life as a small Danish company in 1998.
 In the 20 odd years of its existence, it has had an enormously successful run.
 In its latest Corporate Presentation, this is how they show it:

-That is an outstanding record and reminds me of the heydays of companies like Amgen (NASDAQ:AMGN).
+That is an outstanding record and reminds me of the heydays of companies like Amgen (AMGN).
 The company has four platforms for drug development, which are as follows:

 Lead asset - tisotumab vedotin